commos/delta.compscribe/README.md

 # commos.delta.compscribe

-`[org.commos/delta.compscribe "0.1.5"]` can be used to stream and combine [commos.deltas](http://github.com/commos/delta) from multiple endpoints to one value.
+`[org.commos/delta.compscribe "0.1.6"]` can be used to stream and combine [commos.deltas](http://github.com/commos/delta) from multiple endpoints to one value.

 It is compatible with Clojure (v.
-1.7.0-alpha5) and ClojureScript and depends on core.async.
+1.7.0-RC1), ClojureScript and depends on core.async. o
 ## Usage

-TODO
+At the time please refer to the docstring of the commos.delta.compscribe/compscribe function.

 ## Testing

 ### Clojure

-Run `lein cleantest`.
+Due to Leiningens test task not supporting cljc yet, please run tests from the REPL.

 ### ClojureScript